-Antique Nanhai Guanyin of the Southern Seas with Her 2 Acolytes on Putuo (16240AKE) SPECIAL PRICE
+Antique Nanhai Guanyin of the Southern Seas with Her 2 Acolytes on Putuo #16240AKE

 Description

-This delicate antique carving is Nanhai Guanyin of the South Sea, a popular manifestation of her created during the Ming and Qing Dynasties.
-The Ming saw a revival of Buddhism and Buddhist art, as Guanyin cults appeared throughout China, scores of new Guanyin temples were built and her status was fueled by popular literature such as The Complete Biography of Kuan-yin which praised her feats and miracles.
-Secular folk tales emphasizing her Chinese “heritage” contributed to her popularity among followers of Buddhism, Taoism, Confucianism and Popular Religions of all social classes.
-During the Ming, Mount Putuo (Putuoshan) in the China Sea became the national and international pilgrimage center for Guanyin worship that resulted in this new authorized iconographical manifestation of Nanhai Guanyin that contributed to her popularity.
-Nanhai Guanyin was often portrayed as a triad with two young attendants, Shan Tsai (Sudhana in Sanskrit) with hands in prayer (anjali mudra) and bent knees showing he was once disabled on Guanyin’s right and the Dragon Princess Longnu (Longnü) offering her the “illuminating pearl” on her left.
-Shan Tsai was a disabled pilgrim who visited 53 teachers to study the Buddhist Dharma.
+This delicate antique carving is Nanhai Guanyin of the South Sea, a popular manifestation created during the Ming and Qing Dynasties which experienced a revival of Buddhism and Buddhist art.
+Guanyin cults appeared throughout China along with new Guanyin temples.
+Her status among followers of Buddhism, Taoism, Confucianism and Popular Religions all social classes was fueled by popular literature and folk tales emphasizing her Chinese “heritage”.
+Mount Putuo (Putuoshan) in the China Sea became the pilgrimage center for Guanyin worship where Nanhai Guanyin became her new authorized iconographical manifestation.
+She was often portrayed as a triad with two young attendants, Shan Tsai (Sudhana in Sanskrit) with hands in prayer (anjali mudra) and bent knees showing he was once disabled on Guanyin’s right and the Dragon Princess Longnu (Longnü) offering her the “illuminating pearl” on her left.
+Shan Tsai was a disabled pilgrim who visited 53 teachers to study Buddhist Dharma.
 He visited Guanyin at Putuo who tested his resolve by creating the illusion of pirates threatening her life.
-Shan Tsai chased them off a cliff and thereupon Guanyin saved him, restored his disability, taught him the Dharma and made him her acolyte and permanent attendant.
-As Guanyin saved the life of the Dragon King’s son, in gratitude he had his daughter Longnu give Guanyin a night-illuminating pearl to read sutras in darkness.
-The Dragon Princess asked to become Guanyin’s disciple and Guanyin accepted with the stipulation that she treat Shan Tsai as her older brother.
-Here she is seated on a stylized rocky outcrop on Putuo in lotus position (padmasana) legs covered by robes and hands in her lap in meditation (dhyana mudra).
-Her facial features with carved eyebrows and pursed slightly smiling lips are well defined, with flat pendulous ears under a decorative five-lobed double-tiered crown with ribbons down her shoulders.
-Her flat lotus throne supported by lotus stems with closed lotuses, the tiered lotus on which Longnu stands and the open lotus leaf supporting Shan Tsai reflect Popular Religion folk art traditions.
-In Buddhism, the lotus symbolizes purity, transcendence over suffering and enlightenment.
-The rear cavity with its sealed covering (bung) indicates it was consecrated by a Buddhist monk.
-The masterful carving and its intricate presentation and gilt and lacquer coating suggest it was commissioned by and placed on the home altar of a wealthy devotee.
-This small but powerful carving mounted on a uniquely crafted frosted Acrylic base is in excellent condition for its age and use and is one of the finest statues in the VA collection.
+Shan Tsai chased them off a cliff and Guanyin saved him, restored his disability, taught him the Dharma and made him her permanent acolyte attendant.
+Guanyin saved the Dragon King’s son’ life, in gratitude he had his daughter give Guanyin a night-illuminating pearl to read sutras in darkness.
+She sits on a rocky outcrop on Putuo in meditation (dhyana mudra) wearing a five-lobed double-tiered crown.
+She sits on a lotus throne held up by lotus stems with closed lotuses, while Longnu stands on a the tiered lotus and the Shan Tsai on an open lotus leaf.
+The rear cavity is sealed with its original cover indicating it was consecrated .
+The masterful carving and its intricate presentation with gilt and lacquer coating suggest it was commissioned for a wealthy devotee’s home altar.
+This small but powerful carving on an Acrylic base is one of the finest statues in the VA collection.

 Additional information